tomsitter/tomsitter.github.io/_posts/2020-06-04-recurrent-neural-networks.md

   - coursera
 ---

-I've completed some course work, I've tinkered with tutorials, and now it is time to do a project that I can complete from start to finish.
-I want to get experience:
+I've completed some course work, I've tinkered with tutorials, and now I'm hunting for a project to test out some model training for.
+Some of the tasks I want more hands on experience with are:
 * Collecting data from various sources
 * Cleaning, labelling, and transforming the data in an appropriate format
 * Choosing an appropriate neural network archictecture